gsperka/queen_attack/README.md

 ![Output example](http://i.imgur.com/btla7Kj.png)

-Note: The "W" represents where the White Queen is positioned while the "B" represents the Black Queen's position.
+The "W" represents where the White Queen is positioned while the "B" represents the Black Queen's position.

 ##Change the Queen's position: